 In my prior post labeled Bitcoin Starter Guide, I suggested you set up a Bitcoin wallet and join three sites which were Updated (02/26/2017): InfinityTrafficBoost and MoonBitcoin which are Bitcoin collections sites that pay you in Bitcoin for specific website activity.
 Many of you did and by now you have experienced what it’s like to receive Bitcoins in your wallet.
 If you have the means, I also suggest you join HitsMonkey as a viral way to accrue Bitcoin and most recently (5/31/2017) I joined ICoinPro which has an outstanding educational section on learning everything Bitcoin.
 The compensation plan can take your Bitcoin earnings to the next level too.
+Once you have Bitcoin in your wallet, USI-Tech can help your Bitcoin grow by paying daily Bitcoin interest to you through automated FOREX software.
+It’s a better option than just having your Bitcoin sit there and do nothing.

 Faucets and Advertising sites that reward Bitcoin for viewing ads are the two most common systems on the market that will provide you free Bitcoins.
 I’m giving you an example of each with these the sites above to get you comfortable with using Bitcoin with no financial risk.
 If you have the means and have a basic understanding, by all means join HitsMonkey and ICoinPro to get going now.